 Now try to combine the dismount and the lift.
 Start with Step 1 above, and then once you have your body on the left side of the bike, step down so your right foot touches the ground as you unclip your left foot from your pedal.
 You’ll take about a half-step with your right foot and your first real step with your left.
 As you get smoother at dismounting, the momentum of your leg swing will assist in the rotation necessary to unclip your left foot.

-Throughout the movement so far, you’re hands should have stayed on the brake hoods.
+Throughout the movement so far, your hands should have stayed on the brake hoods.
 As soon as your feet are on the ground, your right hand should quickly trace the handlebars to the stem back onto the top tube, to your lift point.
 Lifting the bike about 2 feet off the ground by the left brake hood and the top tube, take a few walking or slow jogging steps.
 Set the bike back down gently on the ground so it does not bounce; a bouncing bike is much harder to remount.
 Before trying the remount, just get back on the bike and practice the dismount and lift steps several times.

 4. The Remount: